-The oil level warning light should come on when the key is turned to "ON", and then go off after two to three seconds.
+- The oil level warning light should come on when the key is turned to "ON", and then go off after two to three seconds.
 If the oil level warning light flickers or remains on after starting, immediately stop the engine, and then check the engine oil level and the vehicle for oil leakage.
 If necessary, add engine oil, and then check the warning light again.
-If the warning light does not come on when turning the key to "ON", or if it does not go off after starting the engine with sufficient engine oil. have a Yamaha dealer check the electrical circuit.
+If the warning light does not come on when turning the key to "ON", or if it does not go off after starting the engine with sufficient engine oil, have a Yamaha dealer check the electrical circuit. - The engine trouble warning light should also come on when the key is turned to "ON".
+If the warning light does not come on when the key is turned to "ON", flashes or remains on after starting the engine, have a Yamaha dealer check the electrical circuit.

-6. After starting the engine, move the starter (choke) lever back halfway.
+6 After starting the engine, move the starter (choke) lever back halfway